Art and critical theory: ways to think about art - vision and gaze

 How will I be taught, and will there be any work outside the class?

 You will be taught with slide presentations, group discussions and short group exercises.
 There will be assigned weekly reading.
+Reading materials will be available online/digitally for download, not printed out for you.

 Are there any other costs?
 Is there anything I need to bring?